Your body is amazing!

 Are you ready to commit to your prenatal, birth and postpartum pelvic health goals?

-Dr. Ryan is Doctor of Physical Therapy, earning her degree from the University of New England.
+Dr. Bailey is Doctor of Physical Therapy, earning her degree from the University of New England.

 She is a Board Certified Women’s Health Physical Therapist and Prenatal and Postpartum Exercise Specialist with training in Pilates.

-Dr. Ryan has extensive training in maternal pelvic health and exercise through the Pelvic Rehabilitation Institute and countless years of mentoring and work with women of all ages.
+Dr. Bailey has extensive training in maternal pelvic health and exercise through the Pelvic Rehabilitation Institute and countless years of mentoring and work with women of all ages.

-Dr. Ryan also has a special interest in family dynamics and early childhood development earning her bachelor's degree in Family Studies from the University of New Hampshire.
+Dr. Bailey also has a special interest in family dynamics and early childhood development earning her bachelor's degree in Family Studies from the University of New Hampshire.